Charter

 Estimated Annual Operating Costs and Staff Years

-Estimated annual cost for operating the Board, including compensation and travel expenses for members, but excluding staff support, is $94,025.
-The estimate of annual person-years of staff support required is 0.1, at an estimated annual cost of $7,965.
+Estimated annual cost for operating the Board, including compensation and travel expenses for members, but excluding staff support, is $173,644.
+The estimate of annual person-years of staff support required is 0.1, at an estimated annual cost of $9,410.

 Designated Federal Official

-The NIH Director will assign a full-time or permanent part-time employee to serve as the Designated Federal Officer (DFO) of the Board.
+The NIH Director will assign a full-time or permanent part-time employee as the Designated Federal Officer (DFO) of the Board.
 In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned as DFO and carry out these duties on a temporary basis.

 The DFO will approve all of the Board’s and subcommittees’ meetings, prepare and approve all meeting agendas, attend all Board and subcommittee meetings, adjourn any meeting when it is determined to be in the public interest, and chair meetings when directed to do so by the official to whom the committee reports.